psychoinformatics-de/ipsy-docs/source/userdoc/condor.rst

 of the widely used Sun GridEngine.
 Run ``man condor_qsub`` in a terminal on medusa for its documentation.

+.. todo:: is condor_qsub accurate anymore?
+Is it in the condor manual now?

 FSL and Condor
 --------------
-FSL has also been modified to work with condor.
-If you want FSL to submit its jobs to the cluster, you have to set the evironment variable ``FSLPARALLEL=condor``.
+FSL has been modified to directly support condor -- without the need for a submit file.
+If you want FSL to submit its jobs to the cluster, set the evironment variable:

+  ``FSLPARALLEL=condor``

-Feat does not use parallel processing for the first level analysis.
-Thus, it is more effective to run the feat analyses themfelf parallel on condor.
-This is best done by creating a condor submit file that queues each feat call.
-Below is an example bash script that creates such a file and submits it to condor.
-It requires, that all fsf files for each first level analysis are prepared and stored in one directory.
+Note: feat does not use parallel processing for the first level analysis.
+Thus, to use feat effectively on the cluster, it is best to create a condor submit file that queues each feat call.
+The bash script below *creates and submits* such a file.
+The script requires that all fsf files for each first level analysis are prepared and stored in one directory and that this script is executed within that same directory.
-From within this directory, the following script can be called.

 .. code-block:: bash